joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/22/crosswords/spelling-bee-forum.html

 **Simeone vs Alonso: A meeting of coaching minds - and one that could happen again soon**\
-`Xabi Alonso's Bayer Leverkusen travelled to face Diego Simeone's Atletico Madrid on Tuesday night`\
+`Alonso's Bayer Leverkusen visited Simeone's Atletico Madrid on Tuesday night - The Athletic was watching both men`\
 https://nytimes.com/athletic/6066253/2025/01/22/diego-simeone-xabi-alonso-atletico-leverkusen/

 **Barcelona have been linked with Marcus Rashford - but do they need him?**\